The Definitive Guide to Affiliate Marketing for 2023

 Networks, or affiliate networks, are most commonly seen as the binding tissue that connects the publisher to the merchant.
 More often, networks are not essential for a good affiliate program to work, but some companies prefer to include a network in the model for an enhanced feeling of reliability.

 In a nutshell, the role of an affiliate network is to manage the course of action and deliver third-party check-ups and balances.
 Many companies opt for an affiliate network because of these third-party checks, which tend to reduce fraud risks.
+Using the best affiliate network software like Trackdesk can provide you with reliable tracking tools.

 Merchants decide to collaborate with an affiliate network because they simply do not have much free time at their disposal, so tracking, reporting, and managing affiliate payments are nearly impossible to run individually.
 Plus, working with a network brings about the possibility of collaborating with more affiliates within the network.